QianleLi/EE800/README.md

 This repository is created for the convenience of sharing and further research.
 It keeps a backup of my EE800 project.
 This project is consist of the RotorS Simulator, ORB-SLAM package, ground robot model package and the navigation stack.
 Besides, I have some necessary dependencies included in the drone_ws workspace.
 **The whole project was tested on Ubuntu18.04, ROS Melodic and Gazebo 9.**
+If you want to know more details about this project, please check my final report.

 ***
 # Index